On Rota-Baxter and Nijenhuis anti-flexible algebras: Introduction and Preliminaries

+Clearly, as the characteristic of the considered field $\mathbb{K}$ in this paper is different to 2, the following definition is then equivalent to Definition~\ref{def.-flexible1}. \begin{definition} A flexible algebra is a $\mathbb{K}$-vector space $A$ equipped with a bilinear product $\ast: A\times A\rightarrow A$ satisfying

-Setting $z=x+\alpha y, x,y\in A, \alpha\in \mathbb{K},$ in Eq.~\eqref{eq:flexible}, then Eq.~\eqref{eq:flexible1} follows.
-Flexible Lie-admissible algebras for which associated Lie admissible algebras possessing solvable radical or for which underlying Lie admissible algebras are reducible were investigated and related properties were derived in (\cite{Benkart_O}).
-A generalization of flexible algebra leads to several classes of non-associative algebras among them we have the so call anti-flexible algebras~(\cite{Rodabaugh_3}) also know as center-symmetric algebra and investigated \cite{Hounkonnou_D_CSA}. \begin{defi} An anti-flexible algebra is a vector space $A$ equipped with a linear product $\cdot: A\otimes A\rightarrow A, x\otimes y\mapsto x\cdot y,$ satisfying for all $x,y,z\in A,$
+\end{definition} Introduced as a natural generalization of associative algebras~\cite{Oehmke}, flexible algebras are also Cayley-Dickson algebras~\cite{Schafer}.
+A generalization of flexible algebras leads to several classes of non-associative algebras among them we have the so call anti-flexible algebras~\cite{Rodabaugh_3} also know as center-symmetric algebras and investigated \cite{Hounkonnou_D_CSA}, the flexible Lie-admissible algebras which are studied in \cite{Benkart_O} and the references therein. \begin{definition}\cite[Definition 1.1]{Rodabaugh_3} An anti-flexible algebra is a vector space $A$ equipped with a linear product $\cdot: A\otimes A\rightarrow A, x\otimes y\mapsto x\cdot y,$ satisfying